Tsunghao-C/Common-Course/Inception/README.md

 3. Currently the static-webpage container simply copy and add static pages to volume.
 It will exit soon after finishing the job.
 It doesn't need to stay running during the application runtime.

 #### Demo Adminer
+1. Use `adminer.tsuchen.42.fr` as hostname and will redirect to adminer web interface
+2. log in with Servername=MYSQL_HOSTNAME, Username=MYSQL_USER, Password=MYSQL_PWD, Database=MYSQL_DATABASE.
+3. Once logged in, you can see a user-friendly interface to review and retrieve data.
+You can also modify database in realtime with adminer.

+#### Demo Extra Service